Free Grief Art Activities for Adults and Kids (PDF Ideas & Gentle Ways to Heal Through Creativity)

 Other days, you’re not.

-And sometimes, all you can do is pick up a pen pencil and draw a little.
+And sometimes, all you can do is pick up a pen or pencil and write or draw a little.

-If you’re in the middle of grief right now, I see you.
+If you’re in the middle of grief right now, I am so sorry and you are not alone.

 I hope these gentle ideas and free grief art activities for adults give you a small bit of peace.